virio-andreyana/data-science-for-esm/data-science-for-esm/13_build_YO_content.md

 * Your source code is in the `stanford` branch
 * Your published website is in the `gh-pages` branch

-* Alternatively, `stanford` branch can be created locally:
+* Alternatively, the `stanford` branch can be created locally:
 ~~~
 git switch -c stanford
 git push origin stanford